 Will Pacifiers Hurt My Baby’s Teeth?

-Because of the shape of them, your baby’s teeth are gently nudged into a new position, a bit like braces do.
-This can cause the upper teeth to splay out and the lower teeth to fold in.
+Because of the shape of them, when used for a long period of time, they cause your baby’s teeth to be gently nudged into a new position, a bit like braces do.
+There is moderate evidence that they can make the upper teeth begin to splay out and the lower teeth to fold in (source).
+It also appears that they can affect the shape of the roof of the mouth.

 There are some tooth-friendly bottles out there, but pacifiers are different.
-Because a pacifier is in your baby’s mouth for much of the day, the pressure is constant.
+Because a pacifier is in the baby’s mouth for longer periods of time throughout the day, there is constant pressure making a bigger impact on the alignment of the teeth.

-Even a gently-shaped pacifier is going to have some effect.
-And buck teeth or a serious overbite are not just cosmetic problems — they can cause delays in proper speech, eating solids, and even affect jaw development.
+Even a naturally-shaped pacifier is going to have some effect.
+And buck teeth or a severe overbite are not just cosmetic problems — there can be delays in proper speech, effects in swallowing, eating solids, and even jaw development.

-Most of these problems do not seem to be an issue when your baby has no teeth, or only a few.
-But for these reasons you should wean your baby off a pacifier by the time they have their full set of baby teeth (source), (source).
+Most of these problems do not seem to be an issue when your baby has no teeth or only a few.
+But for these reasons, you should wean your baby off a pacifier well before they have their full set of baby teeth (source).

 I’ve Heard Babies Have Choked On Pacifiers

 With anything that goes into a baby’s mouth, there is a real risk of choking that should not be underestimated.
-Just because a pacifier is made to be sucked does not mean we should automatically trust it to be safe.
+Just because a pacifier is made for sucking and is sold in stores does not mean we should automatically trust that it is safe or even good for your baby.

 Always buy pacifiers from established manufacturers.
-Some cheap novelty ones, or old designs, may have loose parts that are choking hazards.
+Some cheap novelty ones, or old designs, may have loose parts that are choking hazards (source).
+When you are going to buy a pacifier, check the U.S. government’s website for recalls, www.recalls.gov, to make sure there has been no problem with that particular brand.

 - Size: Your baby’s mouth size will determine the right pacifier size.
-Always choose one for their age, or if they have dwarfism, intrauterine growth restriction (IUGR), or were premature, for the age that matches their size.
-A safe pacifier must be 1.5 inches across at least (source).
+Always choose the one that is age-appropriate, unless your baby is small because of a medical condition such as dwarfism, intrauterine growth restriction (IUGR), or prematurity.
+A safe pacifier must be at least 1.5 inches across (source) so it cannot be taken fully into the mouth.

-- Moving parts: If there are any moving parts other than the handle, you need to throw it out.
-Check before each use, as sometimes parts can loosen with time (source).
+- Moving parts: Makes sure to buy a pacifier that is made of one solid piece of silicone.
+If there are any moving parts other than the handle, you need to throw it out.
+Check the integrity of the pacifier parts before each use, as sometimes the flexible nipple can crack and parts can loosen with time (an example).
+Learn how to do the Pull Test and do it every time.
+Video:

 Finally, never use a pacifier tie or strap, as these can be a serious hazard for your baby.
-They can wrap around your baby’s neck and asphyxiate them.
+They can get caught on a stationary object and wrap around your baby’s neck, causing a risk of strangulation.

 Can Pacifiers Cause Nipple Confusion?

-Pacifiers can make your child reject the breast and even the bottle.
-Because the size and shape is so different from a real nipple or bottle nipple, a baby might become confused and forget how to latch properly.
+Pacifiers, when used too early, can make your baby reject the breast and even the bottle.
+Because the size and shape are so different from a real nipple or bottle nipple, a newborn baby might become confused.

-There are some pacifiers, like Hevea and NUK soothers, which imitate the shape and squishiness of the nipple.
-Likewise, your bottle manufacturer probably has their own range of pacifiers.
+There are some pacifiers, like Hevea and NUK soothers, which try to imitate the shape and squishiness of mom’s natural nipple.
+These can help your baby suck in a manner most closely resembling the natural way.

 Pacifiers can also present other feeding challenges.
-They can also completely satisfy the sucking need of smaller babies, meaning they don’t notice when they are hungry until too late.
+They can help to satisfy the sucking need of smaller babies, meaning they don’t notice as quickly when they are hungry and might feed less often.
+This can also affect a mom’s milk supply.

 The flip side, of course, is that some babies use the breast as a pacifier.
-If your baby is suckling but not swallowing, and leaving you sore, you might want to use a pacifier to prevent cracked nipples.
+If your baby is sucking but not swallowing long after the feed is finished leaving you sore, you might want to use a pacifier then in limited amounts to prevent cracked nipples.

 Will My Baby Get An Infection From Using Pacifiers?